Bow High School

 String Orchestra will rehearse on Wednesday evenings from 7:00-8:00pm.
 Students who choose to participate in orchestra need to make the commitment to the ensemble for the entire year and attend all rehearsals.
 Students will receive a half credit for a full year of participation in orchestra.

 Students are required to attend all ensemble performances.
-Required performances are indicated in bold on the music department calendar.
-Each member of the ensemble plays an important role in our success and his/her musical contributions lead to our success as an ensemble.
+Required performances are indicated in bold on the music department calendar, which will be distributed at the beginning of the school year and posted on the music department website.
+Each member plays an important role in the ensemble and his/her musical contributions lead to our success as a group.
 Students are expected to attend all performances listed in bold on the Music Department calendar; failure to attend mandatory performances will negatively impact a student’s grade in the course.
 Extenuating circumstances such as death in the family or illness will be dealt with on a case by case basis.

-If a conflict arises with an extra-curricular event, please notify Mrs. Jaques or Ms. Evans ASAP so that they can work with the coaches or advisors on a compromise.
+If a conflict arises with a performance or ensemble commitment, please notify Mrs. Jaques or Ms. Evans ASAP so that they can work with the coaches or advisors on a compromise.
 Please remember, however, that band and chorus are curricular subjects and, while agreements can be worked out in some situations, academics take precedence over extra-curricular activities.

 Arrive on time for all performances.
 Arrival times will be announced prior to performances and attendance will be taken starting at the arrival time.